Killthebug/Bika-Lims-Wiki/GSoC-·-Enhanced-Android-App.md

 With this in mind, the following are the modules to be implemented:

+- Filtered listings
 - Data capture
 - Server sync
+- Search via bar-code scanning
 - More on-line functionality

+In future, this app will be detached from Bika LIMS, so code design should take this into account allowing adapters to be registered for item listings, schema discovery, create, update, and delete methods.
+Bika labs must provide a set of these adapters for bika.* packages.

 **Expected results**: A functional app to capture remote data and sync it with Bika servers.
-More on-line functionality

 **Skills required**: Android SDK, HTML, [Python](http://python.org), [Plone](http://plone.org), [jQuery](http://www.jquery.com), CSS.
 Familiarity with Bika LIMS is a plus.